itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Outside of your click handler, declare the variables you'll need to track the user choice, computer choice and winner and assign them values of empty strings.
 - [ ] Outside of your click handler, declare a randomNumber variable and set it equal to 0
 - [ ] In your click handler, generate a random number and assign it to the randomNumber variable
-- [ ] In your click handler, store the input value in the userChoice variable
+- [ ] In your click handler, store the input value in a variable
-- [ ] In your click handler, display userChoice to the screen
+- [ ] In your click handler, display user input to the screen
 #### Wrap
 - [ ] Push your changes!

 ## Day 3

 ## JavaScript
-- [ ] Write a conditional statement which, given the number range of randomNumber, assigns ‘rock’, ‘paper’ or ‘scissors’ to the computerChoice variable
+- [ ] Write a conditional statement which, given the number range of randomNumber, assigns ‘rock’, ‘paper’ or ‘scissors’ to the computer choice  variable
-- [ ] Display the computerChoice to the screen
+- [ ] Display the computer choice to the screen
-- [ ] Write a conditional statement that compares the userChoice to the computerChoice to determine the winner of the game
+- [ ] Write a  statement that compares the userChoice to the computerChoice to determine the winner of the game
-- [ ] Display the winner to the screen in the result div
+- [ ] Display the winner to the screen in a div
 - [ ] Clear the input value once a result is displayed

 #### Wrap